torvalds/linux/Documentation/arch/x86/amd-debugging.rst

 ASPM
 ----
 For the best runtime power consumption, ASPM should be programmed as intended by the BIOS from the hardware vendor.
-To accomplish this the Linux kernel should be compiled with ``CONFIG_PCIEASPM_DEFAULT`` set to ``y`` and the sysfs file ``/sys/module/pcie_aspm/parameters/policy`` should not be modified.
+To accomplish this the GNU/Linux kernel should be compiled with ``CONFIG_PCIEASPM_DEFAULT`` set to ``y`` and the sysfs file ``/sys/module/pcie_aspm/parameters/policy`` should not be modified.